 When it comes to dealing with chemical fumes, a carbon filter air purifier can be extremely helpful.
 Carbon filters trap odors and volatile organic compounds (VOCs), preventing them from causing problems in your home.
 Beyond fumes from bacteria-killing chemicals, these air purifiers can also help to mitigate regular household odors and gases from ordinary cleaning products.

-Restoring the balance of beneficial bacteria, however, is a bit trickier.
+Restoring the balance of the environment, however, is a bit trickier.
 Fortunately, BetterAir makes a series of surface cleaning probiotic sprays and dispensers that can do exactly that.
-These probiotics are meant to populate surfaces around you with beneficial bacteria, which in turn can compete with harmful organisms for resources.
+These probiotics are meant to create a more balanced ecosystem on surfaces throughout your house as they are dispensed.
 As a result, your home will become a healthier environment.
 You can even use BetterAir’s sprays on the go, making it easy to see the benefits of probiotics wherever you happen to be.

 Does Any of This Mean You Shouldn’t Be Using Disinfectants?

 To be clear, none of these points is an argument for not using disinfectants.
 In fact, using an air purifier and/or probiotics can allow you to tolerate disinfectant usage more easily, meaning you’ll be more likely to keep up with it until the threat of COVID-19 has passed.